wookay/libcat/README.md

 How to use TestApp
 ------------------
-1. Launch the TestApp
+1. Open and run the TestApp
 2. Run script/console.rb on terminal
-3. Enjoy with Console
+3. Interactive development with console
   * <http://github.com/wookay/libcat/wiki/Console>